Batchuka/Projeto-ARM-Single-Cycle-IO-Mapeado-Memoria-IFES/Documentação/2 — ARM SINGLE CYCLE AS-IS/Controller.md

 - Flags

-Demaneira análoga, faremos a análise das macros utilizadas no Controller

 ## Macros do Controller

 Demaneira análoga, faremos a análise das macros utilizadas no Controller.
 Começaremos pela mais interna